zvonand/grafana-oauth/README.md

   ![image](https://github.com/user-attachments/assets/44896038-d549-4e69-bf8a-aa8bc00d309c)

-* One of your application's Client Secrets.
+* One of your application's Client Secrets, which you can find at in [Entra dashboard](https://entra.microsoft.com/) under App Registrations->Certificates & secrets.

 #### Run in Docker